purpleidea/mgmtconfig.com/content/_index.md

 # Fast, Real-time, Closed-Loop Automation.

-Mgmt Config is a new automation tool that's fast, powerful and safe.
+Mgmt Config is an open source automation tool that's fast, powerful and safe.

-Model your infrastructure as code and let Mgmt run it autonomously for you.
+Model your infrastructure as code and let `mgmt` run it autonomously for you.